GeorgiCodes/posts/go.md

 1. Reduced the sized of the stack on the call to `f1`
 2. Changed the value that the pointer points to; the `names` variable in `main`.

 **NOTE:** Pointer variables in Go are the size of one [machine word](http://en.wikipedia.org/wiki/Word_(computer_architecture)).
-On a machine with 64bit architecture the size of the word will be 8 bytes.
-So if `names` had millions of strings, passing a pointer uses much less memory!
+On a machine using a 64bit architecture, the size of a word will be 8 bytes.
+On a 32bit architecture it is 4 bytes.

 ### Summary

 This has been a brief introduction into arrays internals and pass by value in Go!
-We have seen that arrays in Go are contiguous in memory where length forms part of its type.
+We have seen that arrays in Go are contiguous in memory where the length forms part of its type.
 We also saw two examples of pass by value.
 In the first example, we pass an array as an argument and see we are actually passing a copy of that array to the function.
-In the second example we learnt that when we wanted to share the array with the function, we could pass the address of the array and create a pointer variable so that the function could then modify the original array.
+In the second example, we learnt that when we wanted to share the array with a function, we could pass the address of the array and create a pointer variable so that the function could then modify the original array.

 If you want to get more involved in the Go community then come and join the [Gophers Slack group](http://blog.gopheracademy.com/gophers-slack-community/)!